The COVID-19 closures have finally trickled down to Singapore.

 The Spa Esprit Group offers takeout and discounts

 The Spa Esprit Group owns a significant number of local eateries you know and love, each with their own distinct identity.
 Enjoy familiar flavours delivered straight to your doorstep as they launch takeout via each of the restaurant’s respective websites.
-From Monday to Thursday, you are also entitled a ten percent discount if you choose to grab and go from either Noka or the Open Farm Community.
-Ding Dong, Bochinche and The Butcher’s Wife will also be available for takeout.
+Outlets include Ding Dong, Bochinche and The Butcher’s Wife, Tiong Bahru Bakery and Open Farm Community.
 Click the names of the restaurants to find out how to order.

 New Ubin Seafood launches UbinEats islandwide delivery